MakendranG/Hashnode-Blog-backup/cl81xfs4z093j63nvgvzsct7x.md

 In this blog, I am sharing the learning that is gained from the session **Getting Started with Digital Ocean Functions**.

 This session is really useful for those who want to learn about serverless concepts, FaaS, Serverless architecture, and implementing a cloud function in the digital ocean.
-It was a great opportunity to participate in the Getting Started with Digital Ocean Functions Session hosted by **Machine Learning Hacking** in collaboration with **Digital Ocean**.
+It was a great opportunity to participate in the Getting Started with Digital Ocean Functions Session hosted by **Major League Hacking** in collaboration with **Digital Ocean**.

 **Speaker of the session:** Amy Negrette, Developer Advocate at Digital Ocean